 Please note that most fonts only contain a very specific subset of the entire Unicode range and are therefore typically targeted at the corresponding writing system.
-Consequently you may encounter XML documents that contain "unprintable" characters, because the font you have selected does not contain the required glyphs.
-Therefore it can sometimes be very useful to have a font that covers the entire Unicode range - especially when editing XML documents from all over the world.
+If some text appears garbled, the reason could be that the font you have selected does not contain the required glyphs.
+So it is useful to have a font that covers the entire Unicode range, especially when editing XML documents in different languages or writing systems.
+A typical Unicode font found on Windows PCs is Arial Unicode MS.